richardli/SUMMER/README.md

 Spatio-temporal Under-five Mortality Models of Estimation in R

+## Major update (version 1.2.0)
+Version 1.2.0 adds population and prevalence simulation funtionality based on population frame and population density information, along with methods for aggregating pixel level prevalences and populations to the areal level.
+Updates include:
++ New major functions.
+    * ``simSPDE``: Simulates from the SPDE spatial model.
+    * ``simPopSPDE``: Simulates population in a country based on SPDE spatial model and population frame information.
+    * ``simPopPixel``: Simulates population in a country based on custom spatial model and population frame information.
++ New minor functions.
+    * Functions for aggregating populations and prevalences to the areal level.
+    * Functions for setting pixellated grid and population density grid.
+    * Functions for adjusting population density grid based on population frame information.
+    * Functions for projections to use with Kenya maps and for getting Admin areas given spatial locations.
++ New internal functions for helping with population simulation.
++ New datasets
+    * ``kenyaMaps``: Kenya administrative area map shapefiles, and a triangular mesh for the SPDE model for Kenya.
+    * ``kenyaPopulationData``: General and neonatal population frames for Kenya, and general and neonatal population density information for Kenya.
+    * ``popMatKenya`` and ``popMatKenyaNeonatal``: General and neonatal population density grids at 5km resolution.

 ## Major update (version 1.0.0)
 Version 1.0.0 contains many major updates from the previous versions:
 + Major updates to functions.